When Your Body Says “F*ck. No.”

 Your body knows before your brain does.

-Career burnout isn't just uncomfortable.
-It's not just "this job isn't a good fit" or "I need a vacation."
+Career burnout isn't just "this job isn't a good fit" or "I need a vacation."
 Misalignment between your values and your daily reality is dangerous.
 It will take you down—physically, emotionally, spiritually.

-My chronic pain, my insomnia, my rage, the burning in my wrists and foot and shoulder—those weren't separate problems.
-They were my body screaming: “F*ck.
-No.”
+My chronic pain, my insomnia, my rage, the burning—those weren't separate problems.
+They were my body screaming: "F*ck.
+No."

-And the more I talked to other women in their 40s and 50s—midlife women in transition, mothers, solo parents, career-changers, women navigating perimenopause and new life chapters—I heard the same story.
+And the more I talked to other midlife women—mothers, solo parents, career-changers, women navigating perimenopause and new life chapters—I heard the same story.
 The same struggles.
-The same rage and pain and grief and that feeling of "I have everything I thought I wanted, so why does it feel like I'm drowning?"
+That feeling of "I have everything I thought I wanted, so why does it feel like I'm drowning?"

 * * *